Jschuetzle/CSDS338-Labs/Week8-Paging.md

 A process can access all of its virtual addresses, AND ONLY A SUBSET OF THE VIRTUAL ADDRESS ARE ACTUALLY MAPPED TO PHYSICAL MEMORY.
 The operating system has the final say in what regions of physical memory a process can access.
 Hopefully, the regions of physical memory that processes map into are disjoint, that way they are isolated from each other.

 ## Paging
 So we know the layout of both virtual and physical memory at this point.
-But wow do we actually translate/map virtual addresses to physical address?
+But how do we actually translate/map virtual addresses to physical address?
 The process of doing so is called **paging** and it boils down to a mix of hardware and software.
 To start, we're going to look at paging from a simple view, i.e. how we would map a process's memory into **contiguous chunks on RAM**.

 ![contiguous allocations on physical memory for each process](/images/contiguous-ram.png)

 One of the hardware components involed in paging is the **Memory Management Unit (MMU)**.
-It takes **virtual address and process id** as input and outputs a physical address.
+It takes **virtual address and PID** as input and outputs a physical address.
 Think about why it takes PID in as an argument..

 The whole point of the MMU is to do 2 jobs...